-G8 APPLICATIONS FOR REVIEW FROM STUDENTS ON PROGRAMMES OF STUDY LEADING TO AWARDS OF THE UNIVERSITY CONDUCTED OUTSIDE THE UNIVERSITY
+G4 APPLICATIONS FOR REVIEW FROM STUDENTS ON PROGRAMMES OF STUDY LEADING TO AWARDS OF THE UNIVERSITY CONDUCTED OUTSIDE THE UNIVERSITY

-G8.1 Students in affiliated institutions
+G4.1 Students in affiliated institutions

-- G8.1.1R The arrangements approved by the University for each affiliated institution shall normally include procedures for the consideration by the affiliated institution of applications from students for the review of decisions of examining boards for programmes leading to awards of the University. - G8.1.2R A student on a programme of study leading to an award of the university conducted in an affiliated institution may only make an appeal to the University concerning her or his assessment after he or she has completed all the procedures concerning reviews of decisions of examining boards and appeals approved by the University as applicable to the affiliated institution.

-- G8.1.3R The only ground on which a student may appeal to the University concerning her or his assessment is that the approved procedures were not followed by the affiliated institution in considering his or her application for a review of the decision of an examining board. - G8.1.4P To appeal, the student shall write to the Academic Registrar of the University marking the envelope 'Application for Review', and identifying her/himself, the affiliated institution, the programme (and award where appropriate) and year, the decision of the affiliated institution's review group, the facts on which the ground(s) for the appeal are based, and the remedy(ies) sought.
+- G4.1.1R The arrangements approved by the University for each affiliated institution shall normally include procedures for the consideration by the affiliated institution of applications from students for the review of decisions of examining boards for programmes leading to awards of the University. - G4.1.2R A student on a programme of study leading to an award of the university conducted in an affiliated institution may only make an appeal to the University concerning her or his assessment after he or she has completed all the procedures concerning reviews of decisions of examining boards and appeals approved by the University as applicable to the affiliated institution. - G4.1.3R The only ground on which a student may appeal to the University concerning her or his assessment is that the approved procedures were not followed by the affiliated institution in considering his or her application for a review of the decision of an examining board. - G4.1.4P To appeal, the student shall write to the Academic Registrar of the University marking the envelope 'Application for Review', and identifying her/himself, the affiliated institution, the programme (and award where appropriate) and year, the decision of the affiliated institution's review group, the facts on which the ground(s) for the appeal are based, and the remedy(ies) sought.
 The letter must be signed by the student and give the full name, date of birth and student number (where applicable).
-The letter must be received by the Academic Registrar not later than ten working days after the date of the letter conveying the final outcome of the affiliated institution's procedures for considering applications for review of decisions of examining boards. - G8.1.5P The Academic Registrar shall undertake enquiries to determine whether the appeal meets the conditions set out in G6.23P above.
-The student shall be notified in writing of the outcome. - G8.1.6P If the appeal meets the conditions in paragraph G7.2R the Academic Registrar shall: - i refer the appeal to a review panel of the Academic Board; or - ii refer the appeal back to the affiliated institution, in which case he or she shall identify where the affiliated institution has not followed the approved procedures and shall specify the grounds on which the affiliated institution shall reconsider the original application for review from the student; - iii determine that there is no basis on which the appeal can proceed. - G8.1.7P The student shall be informed in writing of the decision. - G8.1.8P If the application for review is referred to a review panel of the Academic Board the application shall thereafter follow the procedure set out in G7.6R to G7.24P above except that: - i the chair of the affiliated institution's review group, not the examining board, shall have the right to appear before the panel, to speak and to amplify any written statement; - and - ii the only decisions open to the review panel shall be: - a that the matter be referred back to the affiliated institution's review group for reconsideration in the light of grounds which the review panel shall specify;
+The letter must be received by the Academic Registrar not later than ten working days after the date of the letter conveying the final outcome of the affiliated institution's procedures for considering applications for review of decisions of examining boards. - G4.1.5P The Academic Registrar shall undertake enquiries to determine whether the appeal meets the conditions set out above.
+The student shall be notified in writing of the outcome. - G4.1.6P If the appeal meets the conditions the Academic Registrar shall: - i refer the appeal to a review panel of the Academic Board; or - ii refer the appeal back to the affiliated institution, in which case he or she shall identify where the affiliated institution has not followed the approved procedures and shall specify the grounds on which the affiliated institution shall reconsider the original application for review from the student; - iii determine that there is no basis on which the appeal can proceed.